 Most animals have tails, and it is often something we accept, but why do some have tails, and why do some animals not have tails?
-Are they simply a crossover due to evolution, or do animals need their tails?
+Due to evolution, are they simply a crossover, or do animals need their tails?

 Animals have adapted to use their tails for movement, hunting, defense, communication, and aid balance.
 Every species has a unique use of its tail, and many animals struggle when their tail is injured or lost.

-To find out more about how animals use their tails, please read on.
+To learn more about how animals use their tails, please read on.

 The most common use of a tail is for locomotion.
 Fish, for example, use their tails for both forward propulsion through the water and to change direction.

-Crocodiles and alligators have strong tails with flat, paddle-like ends, which help to give them additional speed in the water.
-Their tails are so strong that they can even use them to propel their entire body upwards out of the water like a torpedo.
+Crocodiles and alligators have muscular tails with flat, paddle-like ends, which help to give them additional speed in the water.
+Their appendages are so strong that they can even use them to propel their entire body upwards out of the water like a torpedo.

 The North American manatee is the perfect example of aquatic locomotion.
-Although they are mammals, manatees have adapted well to life in the water.
-Instead of hind legs, they have a wide, flat paddle-like tail to propel themselves forward.
-By moving their tail up and down, they create a gentle forward movement through the water.
-Since manatees are slow, gentle creatures, they do not need a tail that generates high speed, although their tails are powerful.
+Although mammals, manatees have adapted well to life in the water.
+Instead of hind legs, they have a broad, flat paddle-like tail to propel themselves forward.
+They create a gentle forward movement through the water by moving their tail up and down.
+Since manatees are slow, gentle creatures, they do not need flippers that generate high speed.

-One of the most well-known animals to use their tails for movement are primates.
+Primates are one of the most well-known animals to use their tails for movement.
 However, there have been no primates native to North America for approximately 40 million years.
 During this time, the climate in North America was tropical – hot and humid, just like South America and perfect for many primate species.
 When the Drake Passage broke apart, the Pacific and Atlantic oceans mixed, drastically reducing the Earth’s temperature and causing a mass extinction.
 Only monkeys living along the equator survived as this region maintained its tropical climate.

 Of all the uses of a tail, balance is one of the most common.
 Many species need their tail for balance.
-Squirrels have many uses for their tail, but balance is an important one.
+Squirrels have many uses for their tail, but balance is essential.
 Jumping large distances between tree branches can easily alter a squirrel’s balance, so they use their tail as a rudder to control their body movement in the air.

 Cats are experts at utilizing their tails for balance.
-You may spot a cat walking along the top of a fence or narrow wall and flicking their tail to one side as they move.
+You may spot a cat walking along the top of a fence or narrow wall and flicking its tail to one side as they move.
 Whether a domestic cat or a wild cougar, cats use their tails as a counterbalance to keep their body weight steady.
 Cats also use their tails as a rudder to jump across large gaps or down a high drop.
-By moving their tail sideways and down towards their feet, a cat can turn their body and ensure that they always land on their feet.
+By moving its tail sideways and down towards its feet, a cat can turn their body and ensure that they always land on its feet.

 Protection or Hunting

 California is home to rubber boa snakes.
 These fascinating snakes have a flat, blunt tail that has a striking resemblance to their head.
-The snake will curl up with their head safely coiled within their body and their tail exposed.
-Since the tail looks like the head, any predator would strike the tail.
+The snake will curl up with its head safely coiled within its body and its tail exposed.
+Since it looks like the head, any predator would strike the wrong end.
 Rubber boas secrete a nasty substance from their tail that will cause the predator to leave the snake alone.

 As we have already learned, squirrels have many uses for their tails.
-Protection against the elements is a key adaptation.
-A squirrel’s tail is long and bushy, making it perfect for wrapping around the body and conserving heat.
+Protection against the elements is a crucial adaptation.
+A squirrel’s tail is long and bushy, perfect for wrapping around the body and conserving heat.
 This is especially helpful during the cold winter months when squirrels hibernate.

 North American beavers use their tail to warn others when danger is near.
-They slap their flat tail against the surface of the water as an alert that there is a predator or other threat close by.
+They slap their flat tail against the water’s surface to alert them that a predator or other threat is close.
 Similarly, whitetail deer use their tails to signal danger.
 If they hear or see a potential threat, the deer will lift its tail straight upward, exposing the white underside.
 This is a clear message to their herd to be alert or to flee.

 Many reptile species have a unique feature that helps them escape predators.
 Small lizards such as geckos can drop their tails when caught by a predator, giving the gecko a second chance to get away.
-The wound will heal fairly quickly, and a new tail will grow in around 3-4 months.
-The new tail will never look quite like the original, but it will still function in the same way.
+The wound will heal quickly, and a new one will grow in around 3-4 months.
+The new tail will never look quite like the original, but it will still function similarly

 The giant desert hairy scorpion, or giant Arizona scorpion, is the largest species found in North America.
 They use their tail for both protection and to catch prey.
 When the scorpion finds a prey animal, it grabs hold with its pincers and strikes by arcing its tail and body over its head.
-The tail delivers venom into the prey animal that causes paralysis.
-While their main prey is insects, they will occasionally eat smaller scorpions, lizards, and even birds.
+The tail delivers venom into the prey animal, causing paralysis.
+While their main prey is insects, they occasionally eat smaller scorpions, lizards, and even birds.

-When threatened by a predator, the giant desert hairy scorpion will hold its pincer out widely to make itself appear larger and will hold the tail over its head, ready to strike.
-The actual strike itself is quick as the scorpion does not want to risk being grabbed by the tail.
+When threatened by a predator, the giant desert hairy scorpion will hold its pincer out widely to make it appear larger and hold the tail over its head, ready to strike.
+The actual strike is quick as the scorpion does not want to risk being grabbed by the tail.